nitin649/Transformer-from-Scratch/README.md

    The decoder block is also an GRU cell.
 The main thing to note here is that the initial states (h₀) of the decoder are set to the final states
    (hₜ) of the encoder.These act as the ‘context’ vector and help the decoder produce the desired target-sequence.Now the way decoder works, is, that its output at any time-step t is supposed to be the tᵗʰ word in the target-sequence/Y_true.
+## Future Improvements
+   Developed this model using character level classification approach due to hardware/memory constraint.In future we can use word level classification which makes the prediction more accurate.